Memphis authorities release video of officers beating Tyre Nichols during arrest

-Authorities in Memphis, Tennessee, released Friday the police bodycam footage of police officers’ confrontation with Tyre Nichols.
+Nichols ran off as officers tried to restrain him.
+Another clip shows an officer arriving in a residential neighborhood as several other officers tried to restrain Nichols again.

-We want to note: We’ve obtained the footage and our teams are currently reviewing it.
-It is graphic -- and much of it is too graphic to air.
-But it is also important.
-We want to make sure that what we decide to post tells the whole story without causing undue harm.
-We’ll bring you that footage -- and the context -- as soon as we’re able.
+A video from a pole camera shows a swarm of officers surrounding Nichols.
+He is beaten as the officers attempt to arrest him.

 Nichols died on Jan.
-10, three days after the incident that stemmed from a traffic stop.
+10, three days after the incident.
 He was reportedly returning home from taking pictures at a park when he was pulled over.

 The officers -- Tadarrius Bean, Demetrius Haley, Emmitt Martin III, Desmond Mills, Jr. and Justin Smith -- were fired and charged with second-degree murder and other crimes.